3.1 Student Status and Residence

 3.1.3 To be certified as a full-time student, the student must at the time be registered as a full-time candidate for the award.
 Certification will normally confirm the mode of study (full-time, part-time, distance learning etc.).

-3.1.4 All full-time students are required to be resident within reasonable daily travelling distance of the campus at which they are studying and be available to attend any scheduled activities within normal teaching hours.
+3.1.4 All full-time students are required to be resident within reasonable daily travelling distance of the campus at which they are studying and being available to attend any scheduled activities within normal teaching hours).
 For undergraduate students, this applies during term time; students should also ensure they are available to undertake resit exams during the August supplementary examination period if they wish to have this opportunity to retrieve any failed credits before the next academic session begins.

 3.1.5 Full-time taught Master’s students are required to be resident within reasonable daily travelling distance from the campus during the teaching period associated with their courses and are expected to be resident within reasonable daily travelling distance from the campus for the full 12 months of their course.